mixgarden/sdk-py/README.md

 pip install mixgarden
 ```

-- Use `get_models()` to get a list of available models.
+- Use `get_models()` to get a list of available models and providers.
 - Use `get_plugins()` to get a list of available plugins.
 - Use `get_conversations()` to get a list of available conversations.
 - Use `get_conversation(id)` to get a specific conversation.
 - Use `chat(model, messages)` when you’re building a conversational UI, or want the platform to maintain context for you.
+- Use `get_mg_completion(model, content)` when you need a one-off, stateless generation enhanced by Mixgarden plugins.
-- Use `get_completion(model, messages)` when you need a quick, stateless generation and want absolute control over the prompt and token usage.
+- Use `get_completion(model, messages)` when you need a one-off, stateless generation directly from LLM (Raw LLM Output).

 ```python
 import os